goldbergyoni/nodebestpractices/README.dutch.md

 **TL;DR:** use `CMD ['node','server.js']` to start your app, avoid using npm scripts which don't pass OS signals to the code.
 This prevents problems with child-processes, signal handling, graceful shutdown and having zombie processes.

-**Otherwise:** When no signals are passed, your code will never be notified about shutdowns.
+**Anders:** When no signals are passed, your code will never be notified about shutdowns.
 Without this, it will lose its chance to close properly possibly losing current requests and/or data.

 [**Read More: Bootstrap container using node command, avoid npm start**](/sections/docker/bootstrap-using-node.md)